gnarlyquack/dr-strangetest-documentation/content/test-fixtures.md

 function is run after completing all tests in the directory (as well as any subdirectories) and prior to ascending out of the directory.

+### Run Setup and Teardown

+Run fixtures let you [run your tests multiple times](@#running-tests-multiple-times), once for each run fixture.
+Run fixtures may be defined at the file level and at the directory level.
+File-level fixtures are defined directly in a test file and directory-level fixtures are defined in a directory's `setup.php` file.

-If `setup.php` defines functions whose name begins with `setup_run`, each function defines a new [test run](@#running-tests-multiple-times).
-A `setup_run` function may have a matching `teardown_run` function, but such a function cannot exist on its own.
+A run setup fixture is a function whose name begins with `setup_run`.
+Each function defines a new test run, and the portion of the function name after the `setup_run` prefix is used as the name of the run.
+A `setup_run` function may have a matching `teardown_run` function, but run teardown functions cannot exist on their own.

-Test runs are run in an arbitrary order.
-Each run calls `setup_run`, then runs every test in the directory, and then calls the matching `teardown_run` (if there is one). `setup` is called before the first run and `teardown` is called after the last one.
+Test runs are executed in an arbitrary order.
+Each run begins by calling `setup_run`, then executes any subordinate fixture functions and tests, and then calls the matching `teardown_run` function (if there is one).

 ## Managing Resources